rafatoski/PortfolioPresentation/readme.md

-# Portfolio - Rafael Castillo | Product Designer - Fullstack Developer
+# Portfolio - Rafael Castillo | Product Designer & Front-End Developer

 Welcome to my portfolio!
-I'm a passionate web designer with expertise in CSS, HTML, JavaScript, React, TypeScript, and PHP.
-Throughout my career, I've worked on a variety of projects, ranging from personal websites to large-scale business applications.
-My focus is on delivering visually stunning and user-friendly web experiences.
+I am Rafael Castillo, a passionate Product Designer and Front-End Developer with over 7 years of experience in UX design and front-end development.
+I specialize in creating visually stunning and user-friendly web experiences using CSS, HTML, JavaScript, React, TypeScript, and PHP.

+## About Me

+I am dedicated to crafting unique and captivating designs with a focus on aesthetics and usability.
+My expertise lies in transforming designs into clean, semantic code and enhancing user experiences with dynamic interactivity.
+I thrive on challenges and am committed to delivering innovative solutions that meet the highest standards of quality and functionality.

 ## What I Offer

-- **Creative Design:** I specialize in crafting unique and eye-catching designs that captivate users from the get-go.
-My emphasis on aesthetics and usability ensures that each project is visually impressive and easy to navigate.
+- **Creative Design:** Crafting unique and captivating designs with a focus on aesthetics and usability, ensuring visually impressive and easy-to-navigate interfaces.

-- **Frontend Development:** With strong skills in HTML, CSS, JavaScript, React, and TypeScript, I can turn designs into clean and semantic code.
-I use the latest techniques and frameworks to ensure cross-browser compatibility and mobile optimization.
+- **Front-End Development:** Transforming designs into clean, semantic code with expertise in HTML, CSS, JavaScript, React, and TypeScript.
+Ensuring cross-browser compatibility and mobile optimization using the latest techniques and frameworks.

-- **Dynamic Interactivity:** Leveraging JavaScript's capabilities, I add interactivity and dynamism to my projects.
-Whether through smooth animations, scroll effects, or advanced functionalities, I ensure that each website offers an engaging and immersive user experience.
+- **Dynamic Interactivity:** Enhancing user experiences with smooth animations, scroll effects, and advanced functionalities through JavaScript.
+Delivering engaging and immersive web interactions.

-## How Can I Help You?
+## Experience

+- **Sell2Rent (2023 - 2024):** UX/UI Front-End Developer
+- **Indeed.com (2022 - 2023):** Senior UX/UI Designer
+- **BingeWave (2021 - 2022):** Designer Front-End Developer
+- **Web4Realty (2018 - 2021):** Senior Graphic Web Designer

+## Let's Work Together

-Whether you're looking for a web designer for your next project or need assistance with frontend development, I'm here to help!
-Get in touch to discuss your ideas and goals, and together we can create something amazing.
+Whether you need a web designer for your next project or assistance with front-end development, I am here to help.
+Let's discuss your ideas and create something amazing together.

 Thank you for visiting my portfolio!